aosuchowski/aosuchowski/README.md

 - 👋 Hi!
 I’m Alex.
+- 🪨 I am a geotechnical engineer.
-- 👀 I’m interested in backpacking travel, gardening, cooking, and many other things.
+- 👀 My hobbies include backpacking travel, skiing, gardening, cooking, and many other things.
 - 🌱 I love nature.
-- 📚 I’m currently learning about artificial neural networks.
+- 📚 I’m currently working on applying deep learning approaches to geotechnical engineering problems.

 <!---
 aosuchowski/aosuchowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.